dojo/shim/docs/Promise.md

 const task2 = startLongRunningTask();

 Promise.race([task1, task2]).then(() => {
 	// either task1 or task2 has completed
 });
 ```

 ## Using Promises

-You interact with promises using the `then` and `catch` methods.
+Use the `then` and `catch` methods to interact with Promises.

 ### Then